scala/scala3/docs/docs/reference/contextual/query-types-spec.md

 ### Type Checking

-After desugaring no additional typing rules are required for query types.
+After desugaring no additional typing rules are required for context query types.